Everything You Need to Know About Buying and Selling Websites

 So anyways, the company is called Empire Flippers, and they’ve been around for several years.
 In the beginning they were called AdSense Flippers, but a lot has changed since those days.

-Over the years, they’ve built a massive business that features a highly curated marketplace of websites for sell that have been vetted by their team.
+Over the years, they’ve built a massive business that features a highly curated marketplace of websites for sale that have been vetted by their team.

 Yes, the founders, Justin and Joe are good friends of mine, but I can give you some more third party proof they’ve got a solid business.
 Investing in digital assets is definitely becoming more and more popular, and they’re in a really good spot for it.
 The numbers never lie, take a look: